 A common myth is that if you feed your baby cereal or pablum before bed, it will help them sleep better.
 This isn’t true, in fact, sometimes it can cause a bit of a restless sleep because their tummies are too full.
 So what about adults?
 Are there foods that we should avoid or are there foods that will help us sleep better?
 I turned to Sarah Remmer, RD for some answers.

-What are some foods that can help with sleep?
+What are some foods that we can eat to help with sleep?

 Unfortunately, there aren’t any magical sleep-inducing foods out there.
 However, if you are physically hungry before bedtime, a small snack might help you sleep more soundly by preventing hunger pangs or a drop in blood sugar.
 It’s best to keep a bedtime snacks small and light so that your body doesn’t have to work too hard to digest the food while you’re sleeping.
 Stick with healthier options such as a glass of milk, a small handful of almonds, some air popped popcorn, a small bowl of greek yogurt and berries, an apple with peanut butter, or low-fat cottage cheese with a few whole grain pita chips.
 These lighter options will prevent sleep disturbances and hopefully leave you waking up with the absence of tummy growls.